The Minor Accomplishments of Jackie Woodman: Critical reception

 Dana Gee of The Province rated the show "B", stating that "unlike most sitcoms, there are no morality plays and characters are not given a patina to make them seem a little more interesting."

 Home media

-Season one was released on DVD as of July 17, 2007.
+Season one was released on DVD on July 17, 2007.

 International broadcast

 An entire run of the series was screened in the United Kingdom on the now defunct channel, Film 24.